 - Sell the new WPVote theme on Pro Theme Design

-With all this in mind I was pretty confident that I could get a return on whatever I spent relatively easily whilst building something cool – so I started talking to Jean.
+With all this in mind, I was pretty confident that I could get a return on whatever I spent relatively easily while building something cool – so I started talking to Jean.

-The build has now been in progress for about 3 weeks and I hope to release WPVote in early January.
-If anyone has any feature suggestions, or ideas for a Digg style site, with a WordPress focus I’d love to hear them so please do let me know in the comments.
+The build has now been in progress for about 3 weeks, and I hope to release WPVote in early January.
+If anyone has any feature suggestions or ideas for a Digg-style site with a WordPress focus, I’d love to hear them.